lemonase/lemonase.github.io/content/posts/locating-commands.md

 infinite ways to layout a Linux file system.
 Executables can be **anywhere**.
-On Windows, the %PATH% variable is still important for doing command line stuff, but most of the time programs are launched from Explorer, and the complexity of "which program do I use to open a file" is stored in the Regsitry or in context menus and can be edited accordingly.
+On Windows, the %PATH% variable is still important for doing command line stuff, but most of the time programs are launched from Explorer, and the complexity of "which program do I use to open a file" is stored in the Registry or in context menus and can be edited accordingly.